Enricopv/ExpressReactBase/README.md

 <div id="how">
   <h3>Cool.
 How do I use this?</h3>

+  <p>Well if you are completely new to everything, you must first make sure you have node installed by visiting https://nodejs.org/.
+This will help you get both node and npm installed.</p>

-  In order to run this app you should run npm install in both the root and /client directories in order to install their dependencies.
+  <p>In order to run this app you should run npm install in both the root and /client directories in order to install their dependencies.</p>

   Root install
   <pre>